jamesolaoluwa/LAUNCHSIMULATIONGAME/README.md

-# LAUNCH SIMULATION GAME
-NASA Launch Game

-## Description
-The NASA Control Desk Simulator is a Python-based interactive program, where users can simulate the launch of a spacecraft to different planets.
-This simple, yet engaging program offers my basic understanding of control desk operations and decision-making processes in Python.

-## Features
-- **Launch Simulation**: Users can choose a planet for their launch mission.
-The program then simulates a countdown and randomly determines if the launch is successful.
-- **View Launch Successes**: Users can view the history of successful launches.
-- **Login System**: Includes a basic login system where user credentials are verified from a text file (`userdata.txt`).
-- **Success Recording**: Successful launches are recorded to a text file (`success.txt`).

-## How to Use
-1. **Start the Program**: Run the script to start the simulation.
-2. **Login**: Enter your username and password when prompted.
-3. **Choose an Option**:
-   - Select `1` to initiate a launch simulation.
-   - Select `2` to view the list of successful launches.
-   - Select `3` to exit the program.

-## Installation
-1. Ensure you have Python installed on your machine.
-2. Download or clone this repository.
-3. Run `python nasa_control.py` in your terminal.

-## File Structure
-- `nasa_control.py`: The main Python script.
-- `userdata.txt`: A text file containing usernames and passwords.
-- `success.txt`: A text file where successful launches are recorded.

-## Requirements
-- Python 3.x
-- Two text files: `userdata.txt` and `success.txt` in the same directory as your script.
+# NASA Control Desk
+Welcome to my NASA Control Desk Python program!
+This program simulates a control desk for launching missions to different planets and allows you to view successful missions.

+**How to Use**

+Login: You'll need to log in with your username and password to access the control desk.
+Username and password information is stored in the userdata.txt file.

+**Main Menu:**

+Choose from the following options:
+1. Launch: Start a new mission to a planet of your choice.
+2. View Successes: View a list of successful missions.
+3. Quit: Quit the program.
+Features
+The program allows you to log in with a username and password.
+You can initiate missions to different planets.
+The program simulates the countdown and liftoff of the mission.
+Mission outcomes (success or failure) are determined randomly.
+Successful missions are recorded in the success.txt file.
+You can view a list of successful missions from the main menu.
+Installation
+Make sure you have Python installed on your system.

+**Install the required library, Pygame, using pip:**

+Copy code
+pip install pygame
+Download or clone this repository to your local machine.

+Run the program by executing main.py:

+css
+Copy code
+python main.py
+Usage
+Follow the on-screen prompts and input your choices to navigate through the control desk.
+Remember to log in with a valid username and password.
+Files
+main.py: The main Python script for the NASA Control Desk program. userdata.txt: A text file containing user information (username, password). success.txt: A text file where successful missions are recorded.

+**Contributions**
+Any Contributions to my project are welcome!
+If you have any suggestions or improvements, please feel free to create a pull request.

+License
+Enjoy your journey through space with the NASA Control Desk! 🚀🌌